naveen7v/Bhavcopy/README.md

         write the date as 2017-11-10 (in yyyy-mm-dd format)

-From that file(log.txt) this script keeps track of the last downloaded date and when you run this script again it will auto download the EOD, index & Futures data.
+From that file(log.txt) this script keeps track of the last downloaded date and when you run this script again it will auto download the EOD, index & Futures data from that date till today.

+Note: NSE doesnt allow scripts to download data for more than 1 year